salieri11/concord-bft/concord/README.md

 #### Google Test

-Concord uses GoogleTest framework for unit testsing.
-We also need that during the build process of concord. please clone google test to the same directory you cloned concord (i.e. one directory up from this README file), and build it
+Concord uses [GoogleTest](https://github.com/google/googletest) framework for unit testsing.
+We also need that during the build process of concord. please clone google test to the same directory you cloned blockchain (i.e. two directories up from this README file), and build it:

 ```
 git clone git@github.com:google/googletest.git